Kendra's Law: Background

 In 1999, there were a series of incidents involving individuals with untreated mental illness becoming violent.
 In one assault in the New York City Subway, Andrew Goldstein, 29 and diagnosed with schizophrenia but off medication, pushed Kendra Webdale into the path of an oncoming N train at the 23rd Street station.
 Goldstein had recently attempted to get treatment but had been turned away.
 Webdale's family joined a coalition led by Governor Pataki, the Treatment Advocacy Center and Jaffe, and the family played a significant role in getting the law passed.
 Subsequently, in a similar incident, Julio Perez, age 43, pushed Edgar Rivera in front of an uptown 6 train at 51st Street.
 Rivera lost his legs and became a strong supporter of the law.
 Kendra's Law, introduced by Pataki, was created as a response to these incidents.
 In 2005, the law was extended for five years.

 As a result of these incidents, involuntary outpatient commitment moved from being seen as a program to help people with mental illness to a program that could increase public safety.
 Public safety advocates joined in trying to take the Bellevue Pilot Program statewide.
 What was formerly known as involuntary outpatient commitment was renamed euphemistically as "assisted outpatient treatment", in an attempt to imply a positive intent of the law.

 Criteria

 Kendra's Law allows courts to order certain people diagnosed with mental illness to attend treatment as a condition for living in the community.
 The law is aimed at those who have a pattern of not following treatment recommendations which has resulted in hospitalization, or violent behaviors placing the patient or others as serious risk of physical harm.

-In order to be admitted to Kendra's Law, individuals must meet the following criteria established in Section 9.60 of NYS Mental Health Law.
+In order to be subjected to Kendra's Law, individuals must meet the following criteria established in Section 9.60 of NYS Mental Health Law.
 A patient may be ordered to obtain assisted outpatient treatment if the court finds by clear and convincing evidence that: